-- Less heat build up – Generate less heat with less physical hardware
+- Less heat build up – Less physical hardware means less heat buildup

-- Lower cost – Less servers mean less expensive downtime and maintenance
+- Lower costs – Fewer servers means less expensive downtime and maintenance

 - Faster data backups – Virtual machines can snapshot and store your data in minutes

-- Reduced carbon emissions – Virtual systems conserve energy
+- Reduced carbon emissions – Virtual systems help conserve energy

-- Easier migration to the Cloud – Virtual data is easier to transition into the Cloud
+- Easier migration to the Cloud – Virtual data is easier to transition to and from the Cloud